Brand Name DuoTrav Common Name travoprost - timolol eye drops

 - cardiogenic shock (heart cannot provide enough oxygen to the body)

-- second-degree or third-degree atrioventricular (AV) block (electrical problems)
+- second-degree or third-degree atrioventricular (AV) block or sick sinus syndrome (electrical problems)

 - sinus bradycardia (slow heartbeat)

 - uncontrolled heart failure (heart cannot pump effectively)